Yanomami: Domestic life

 The Yanomami are known as hunters, fishers, and horticulturists.
 The women cultivate cooking plantains and cassava in gardens as their main crops.
 Men do the heavy work of clearing areas of forest for the gardens.
 Another food source for the Yanomami is grubs.
 Often the Yanomami will cut down palms in order to facilitate the growth of grubs.
 The traditional Yanomami diet is very low in edible salt.
 Their blood pressure is characteristically among the lowest of any demographic group.
 For this reason, the Yanomami have been the subject of studies seeking to link hypertension to sodium consumption.

 Rituals are a very important part of Yanomami culture.
 The Yanomami celebrate a good harvest with a big feast to which nearby villages are invited.
 The Yanomami village members gather large amounts of food, which helps to maintain good relations with their neighbors.
 They also decorate their bodies with feathers and flowers.
 During the feast, the Yanomami eat a lot, and the women dance and sing late into the night.

 Hallucinogens or entheogens, known as yakoana or ebene, are used by Yanomami shamans as part of healing rituals for members of the community who are ill.
 Yakoana also refers to the tree from which it is derived, Virola elongata.
 Yopo, derived from a different plant with hallucinogenic effects (Anadenanthera peregrina), is usually cultivated in the garden by the shaman.
 The Xamatari also mix the powdered bark of Virola elongata with the powdered seeds of yopo to create the drug ebene.
 The drugs facilitate communication with the hekura, spirits that are believed to govern many aspects of the physical world.
 Women do not engage in this practice, known as shapuri.

 The Yanomami people practice ritual endocannibalism, in which they consume the bones of deceased kinsmen.
 The body is wrapped in leaves and placed in the forest some distance from the shabono; then after insects have consumed the soft tissue (usually about 30 to 45 days), the bones are collected and cremated.
 The ashes are then mixed with a kind of soup made from bananas, which is consumed by the entire community.
 The ashes may be preserved in a gourd and the ritual repeated annually until the ashes are gone.
+All of the dead person's personal belongings are also burned, because it is believed that they may harbor some evil spirits.
 In daily conversation, no reference may be made to a dead person except on the annual "day of remembrance", when the ashes of the dead are consumed and people recall the lives of their deceased relatives.
 This tradition is meant to strengthen the Yanomami people and keep the spirit of that individual alive.
+Infanticide is also noted amongst the Yanomami for reasons of disability, adultery, and rape.